nrwl/nx/docs/angular/getting-started/nx-cli.md

 ## Nx and Angular CLI

 Nx supports Angular Devkit.
-When you run `nx build myapp`, and the build target for `myapp` is implemented using Angular Devkit, Nx will do exactly the same as the Angular CLI.
-When you run `nx g component mycmp`, once again, Nx will invoke the same schematic.
+When you run `nx build myapp`, and the build target for `myapp` is implemented using Angular Devkit, Nx behaves exactly the same as the Angular CLI.
+When you run `nx g component mycmp`, once again, Nx invokes the same schematic.
 You can think of Nx wrapping the Angular CLI.
-The results of running commands will produce the same result, except that running `nx` will often be a lot faster.
+The results of running commands produces the same result, except that running `nx` is often a lot faster.

 How?

-Nx CLI uses advanced code analysis and computation caching to reuse previous computation results when possible.
-The Angular CLI doesn't do it.
-The `Nx CLI` also supports a lot more commands than the Angular CLI.
-It can run a target against many projects in parallel, run a target against a project and its dependencies, etc..
+Nx CLI uses advanced code analysis and computation caching to reuse previous computation results, when possible, and supports more commands than the Angular CLI.
+For example, it can run a target against many projects in parallel, run a target against a project and its dependencies, etc.

 ### Decorating the Angular CLI

-Since Nx does everything the Angular CLI does, but better, all workspaces have a `decorate-angular-cli.js` file.
-This file remaps `ng` to invoke `nx`, which at the end of the day still invokes the Angular CLI.
-In other words, calling `ng` will invoke the wrapped version.
+Because Nx does everything the Angular CLI does and more, all workspaces have a `decorate-angular-cli.js` file.
+This file remaps `ng` to invoke `nx`, which then invokes the Angular CLI with Nx's improvements.
+In other words, calling `ng` invokes the Nx-wrapped version of the Angular CLI.